dialmonsalve/portfolio/src/content/projects_en/dialui-components.md

 ]
 isExternalProject: true
 scripts: "react"
-styles: "scss - sass"
+styles: "sass"
 technology: "React"
 title: "dialui-components"

+pngImage: "/images/dialui-components/main.png"
+webpImage: "/images/dialui-components/main.webp"
 ---

-<p class="leading-7 my-4"> "This is my component set for React.
+<p class="leading-7 my-4"> This is my component set for React.
 With this set, you can build user-friendly interfaces without spending much time on designs.
 It can be installed via npm: <a class="text-blue-500 dark:text-green-700" href="https://www.npmjs.com/package/dialui-components" > https://www.npmjs.com/package/dialui-components.</a></p>

 <p class="leading-7 my-4">The website is built 100% with React and React Router DOM without additional frameworks or libraries.
 It supports both English and Spanish, light and dark modes, and is responsive for all screen sizes.</p>